 There are hundreds of different credit cards on the market, all with their own variety of travel perks.
-We’ve noticed that many content creators and influencers are recommending premium cards with huge annual fees because they are affiliate partners.
+But we’ve noticed that many content creators and influencers only recommend premium cards with huge annual fees because they generate large affiliate commissions.

-Look, there’s nothing wrong with making an income as an influencer (after all, we’re YouTubers too!), and most of those cards are fantastic!
+Look, there’s nothing wrong with making an income as an influencer (we rely on this too!), and most of those cards are fantastic!

 But we want you to enjoy free or cheap travel as quickly and easily as possible.

 So in this post, we’re recommending 3 travel credit cards, all with annual fees below $100.